OnurSerbes/fl-chatbot/README.md

-Here's the reorganized README file for your FL-ChatBot project:

 ## FL-ChatBot

 FL-ChatBot is a chat application built with React and Flask that allows users to send text messages and images.
 The application utilizes a federated learning approach for image classification, enabling the chatbot to learn and improve based on user interactions.